sardanarohit/Servian/README.md

 Verify the provisioing of all the resources

-Navigate to the VM and copy the public IP
+Navigate to the VM and copy the Public IP

-Open the web browser to launch the application and paste public ip:3000
+Open the web browser to launch the application and paste "Public IP:3000"

 ![](https://github.com/sardanarohit/Servian/blob/read/images/app.png)